virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 @@!
 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine target containers for the action execution (at least one of these parameters is required)
+- `reboot` - flag which determines in which way node should be restarted.
+Positive value means the whole container should be restarted (the similar action to <a href="/creating-manifest/actions/#restartcontainers" target="_blank">`restartContainer`</a>), the negative one value means only main service in current container will be restarted (the similar action to <a href="/creating-manifest/actions/#restartservices" target="_blank">`restartService`</a>).

 ### restartContainers

+The whole container will be restarted.

 Available for all nodes
 @@@